 Domingo holds a BS in Mechanical Engineering from The University of Texas at Austin, an MS in Mechanical Engineering from Stanford University, and an MBA from Santa Clara University.
 He’s been granted 15 patents across the semiconductor, robotics, and cybersecurity industries.

-Domingo chairs the Advancement Committee and serves on the Finance Committee.
+Domingo chairs the Advancement Committee and serves on the Committee on Trustees.

 Paul Kocher